chrisnyeche/designopers/README.md

-# DESIGNOPER: Designer-Developer Coomunity
+# DESIGNOPER: Designer-Developer Community

 This project was done uisng react, and chakra ui [Chakra](https://chakra-ui.com/).

 ## Official Link

-The official project has been hosted on Netlify [https://netlify.app/netlify/net](https://netlify.app/netlify/net)
+The official project has been hosted on Netlify [https://designopers.netlify.app](https://designopers.netlify.app)

 To view locally:
 In the project directory, you can run: